Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 ### Add changeable attributes

 Unlike defining attributes, changeable attributes do not define the variation within a master entity.
-They are simply additional characteristics that can differ between the different variants entities.
+They are simply additional characteristics that can differ between the different variant entities.
 For example, in the case of a *PIM* product, EAN code, stock amount, image, or price can be changeable attributes.

-You can select changeable attributes for a variant set.
-If you want to define an attribute for the variants whose value may differ from its master product value, you have to define this attribute as a changeable attribute.

 #### Prerequisites